Notproginfinix/phhusson-treble_experimentations/Infinix-Note-30---30-Pro.md

 # Infinix Note 30/30 Pro (X6883B/X678B)

-Most of the stuff works, except the lagginess issue which seems to be fixed by toggling some settings in PHH settings or using the module below.
+Works as expected.

 ## Steps to install

 WARNING: This guide assumes that you are using the A slot instead of the B slot.
 To move to the A slot, use `fastboot set_active a`, flash super.img from firmware and reboot, or you can use the B slot by replacing all the "_a" suffix to "_b" suffix.
-Do note that some users reported problems when using the B slot, although I had never encountered any problems with it myself. -ryenyuku

 * Unlock bootloader
 * Disable VBMETA